SadieDragon/TPR-Hints-Tool/log.md

     - For creating the tab: Try to get the frame using ``.tab(tab_name)``
         - If it succeeds, return the frame info
         - If it fails, then do the creation stuffz. (we want the error.)
+    - ``add_data_tab`` is still necessary, as it specifically finds the index at which to place the tabs the user writes to.

 - Move ``set_to_notes_tab()`` to ``hints/gui_management/managers/reset_utils.py``, as it is only ever used for resetting purposes.